makmn1/JavaScript_Calculator/README.md

 '-', '-', which is invalid.
 The module postfixConversion.js has been updated to only pop and push in separate conditions.
 This would cause the loop to run more times, though it should now arrive at the correct postfix string, leading to the correct answer for the user.

+**[Version 1.2]**
+- Fixed a small bug in specifyMultipliers where before, the valid number list was used.
+This was not sufficient since numbers larger than
+9 were considered not valid.
+Instead, the method isNaN() was used to check if an element is a number.
+This bug led to missing operators which affected calculations involving parentheses.